xapi-project/xapi-project.github.io/xapi/design/management-interface-on-vlan.md

 ----------------------------

 `networkd_db` provides the management interface info to the host installer during upgrade.
 It reads `/var/lib/xcp/networkd.db` file to output the Management Interface information.
-Here we need to update the networkd_db to handle the VLAN information.
+Here we need to update the networkd_db to output the VLAN information when vlan bridge is a input.

 Steps to be followed:

-1. Update the bridge info to provide `port.interfaces` for the management VLAN as well.
-2,  Update the iface info to provide `ipv4_conf` or `ipv6_conf` with `dhcp` or `static` mode.
+1. Currently VLAN interface IP information is provided correctly on passing VLAN bridge as input.
+    `networkd_db -iface xapi0` this will list `mode` as dhcp or static, if mode=static then it will provide `ipaddr` and `netmask` too.
+2. We need to udpate this program to provide VLAN ID and parent bridge info on passing VLAN bridge as input.
+    `networkd_db -bridge xapi0` It should output the VLAN info like:
+    `interfaces=`
+    `vlan=vlanID`
+    `parent=xenbr0` using the parent bridge user can identify the physical interfaces.
+    Here we will extract VLAN and parent bridge from `bridge_config` under `networkd.db`.

 Additional VLAN parameter for Emergency Network Reset
 -----------------------------------------------------